exercism/website-copy/pages/terms_of_service.md

 When you contribute a Solution to the platform, then that Solution will be available for others (usually Mentors) to comment on.
 Our Platform uses this feedback to help you learn and develop.
 In order to achieve this, it is important that the materials you share can be legally accessed by a Mentor, and using CC BY-SA helps us ensure that.
 Equally, when a Mentor comments on your solution, their response is also licensed in the same way, allowing you to use that feedback for any purpose you choose.

-In addition to the above, by providing us with a worldwide, royalty-free, perpetual license, you are allowing **us** to use submitted solutions to improve our products and services.
+In addition to the above: By providing us with a worldwide, royalty-free, perpetual license, you are allowing **us** to use submitted solutions to improve our products and services.
 For example, such use might include (but not be limited to) the following examples:

 - Authoring a book describing common difficulties associated with writing software
 - Using anonymised solutions to build an AI-based code-review bot